yunkunrao/tendermint.com/content/tutorials/launch-a-tmsp-testnet.md

 ### Tendermint Core

-Now that we've seen how TMSP works, and even played with a few applications using the `tmsp` tool, let's run an actual Tendermint node.
+Now that we've seen how TMSP works, and even played with a few applications using the `tmsp-cli` tool, let's run an actual Tendermint node.

-When running a live application, a Tendermint node takes the place of the `tmsp` tool by sending TMSP requests to the application: `append_tx` when transactions are received by the mempool, `commit` when the consensus protocol commits a new block, and so on.
+When running a live application, a Tendermint node takes the place of the `tmsp-cli` tool by sending TMSP requests to the application: `append_tx` when transactions are received, `commit` when the consensus protocol commits a new block, and so on.

 Installing Tendermint is easy: